Future Projects

 Below you can read more about the projects we are fundraising for at the moment.

-Sensory Room
+Our New Sensory Room is Open

 Photo of The Masked Teacher event, July 2024, which raised £2000 to go towards the Sensory Room.